Excel Notebook

 =DATEDIF(start, end, "D") -- days between two dates

-=NETWORKDAYS(start, end) -- working days between dates (excludes weekends)
+=NETWORKDAYS(start, end) -- working days between two dates (no weekends)

 Common Patterns